SDraw/ml_mods_cvr/ml_lme/README.md

 * **Offset angle:** rotation around X axis, useful for neck mounts, 0 by default.
 * **Fingers tracking only:** apply only fingers tracking, disabled by default.
 * **Model visibility:** show Leap Motion controller model, useful for tracking visualizing, disabled by default.

-# Notes
-* Only fingers tracking in VR mode.